WHAT YOU SHOULD KNOW:

-- Bronchodilators: Bronchodilators may be given to help open your airways so you can breathe more easily.
+- Bronchodilators may be given to help open your airways so you can breathe more easily.

-- Nebulizer treatments: You are given medicine in the form of a mist, which is easy to breathe in.
+- Nebulizer treatments may be used to give you medicine in the form of a mist.
+The mist is easy to breathe in.
 Nebulizer treatments are given through a mouthpiece or mask that is attached to the nebulizer machine.